Everything you need to know about Seville’s Feria de Abril

 What is the Feria all about?

 The Feria has similar origins to Australian (or British or American) agricultural shows.
-In the beginning it offered breeders a place to exhibit and compete cattle and other livestock.
-Inevitably the Feria drew crowds of people and it grew into a social event.
+In the beginning the event offered breeders a place to exhibit and compete cattle and other livestock.
+But everyone loves a party, right?!
+Inevitably the Feria drew crowds of people and it grew into a major social event.

-Since the inaugural Feria in 1847, the annual event has gradually lost its agricultural side (with the exception of horse riding and bull fights) and has evolved into what is essentially a week-long party.
+Since the inaugural Feria in 1847, the annual event has gradually lost its agricultural side (with the exception of horse riding and bull fights) and has evolved into a week-long celebration.

 Men and women in traditional costume riding horses at the Seville Feria